imtayadeway/imtayadeway.github.io/_drafts/2018-02-17-getting-clojure-review.md

 And it has not disappointed.
 I am so happy that all the elements of Olsen's style are present and on top form - his gentle humor, his writing with compassion for the learner.
-He knows what to leave out and what to explain deeper, to illustrate.
+He knows crucially what to leave out and what to explain deeper, to illustrate.
 There are examples, contrived, yet so much more compelling than most (it's hard to formulate new examples that are sufficiently complex yet small and interesting enough to sustain interest).
 There are lots of details on *why* you might want to use a particular thing, or more importantly, why you might not want to - in Olsen's words "staying out of